Uterine prolapse occurs when the womb (uterus) drops down and presses into the vaginal area.

 There are some surgical procedures that can be done without removing the uterus, such as a sacrospinous fixation.
 This procedure involves using nearby ligaments to support the uterus.
 Other procedures are also available.

-Often, a vaginal hysterectomy is used to correct uterine prolapse.
+Often, a vaginal hysterectomy can be done at the same time as the procedure to correct uterine prolapse.
 Any sagging of the vaginal walls, urethra, bladder, or rectum can be surgically corrected at the same time.

 Vaginal pessaries can be effective for many women with uterine prolapse.